Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 1050 should in theory be much better than the Radeon HD 6570 (OEM) 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1050 is 298% quicker than the Radeon HD 6570 (OEM) 1GB overall, because of its higher bandwidth. (explain)

-Pixel RateThe GeForce GTX 1050 will be much (approximately 733%) better at anti-aliasing than the Radeon HD 6570 (OEM) 1GB, and should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 1050 should be quite a bit (more or less 733%) faster with regards to full screen anti-aliasing than the Radeon HD 6570 (OEM) 1GB, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison